Follow Along on SkillCat: "Wiring Diagrams" Course!

 Factory wiring

-Recall that factory wiring is done by the manufacturer.
-Field wiring is done by the technician.
-Factory wiring is represented by a solid line on the diagram.
-Field wiring is represented by a dashed line on the diagram.
+Factory wiring is done by the manufacturer while field wiring is done by the technician.
+Factory wiring is represented by a solid line on the diagram; field wiring is represented by a dashed line on the diagram.

 Most schematic diagrams will also tell you the color of wires.
-On each line in the diagram, you will see a symbol.
-For example, BLK or BLU.
-BLK stands for black wiring and BLU stands for blue wiring.
+On each line in the diagram, you'll see a symbol like BLK or BLU; BLK stands for black wiring and BLU stands for blue wiring.
 Some legends will define the color symbols.

 A schematic diagram can also be used to determine how components are wired to each other.
 For example, view the image to the right.
-You can see that this image shows a dual run capacitor, start capacitor, start relay, and a start thermistor.
+You can see that the image above shows a dual run capacitor, start capacitor, start relay, and a start thermistor.

 Ladder Diagrams

 Ladder diagrams specialize in displaying the logic of a circuit.
-Recall that circuit logic explains what happens to the circuit when a component switches its position.
-For example, circuit logic would explain which components gain or lose power when a switch opens.
+Circuit logic explains what happens to the circuit when a component switches its position, primarily in the case of gaining or losing power when a switch opens.
+Just like a schematic design, elements like resistors, voltage, and conductors are detailed in ladder diagrams.

 The horizontal lines are called rungs.
 Each rung represents one circuit within the electrical system.
 Recall that electrical systems have multiple circuits.
 Since systems have multiple circuits, the ladder diagram will have multiple rungs.

 Lines between symbols represent the flow of current in the circuit.
-Lines between components do not represent the exact wiring you will find in the field.
+Note that lines between components do not represent the exact wiring and electrical connections you will find in the field.

 Components that receive less voltage, like a 24V coil, will be placed on the control side of the diagram.
 Components that receive higher voltage, like a 240V compressor, will be placed on the line side of the diagram.

-The control side of the circuit will not have lines for L1 and L2.
+The control side of the electronic circuit will not have lines for L1 and L2.
 The control side of the circuit will be below the line side on a diagram.
 A transformer usually marks the separation between the line and the control side.
-The picture to the right shows the control side of a ladder diagram.

 It is important to note that the two sides of a circuit are not separate systems.
 The line side and control side refer to components that receive power from different sources.